- Cooloola Recreation Area—boundaries

 Never enter these restricted areas:

 - the 2.5km of beach between first and third cuttings on the Noosa North Shore

 - beach area at the mouth of the Noosa River—this is a shorebird nesting area

-- Double Island Point Conservation Park, including the lighthouse—this area is accessible on foot only
+- Double Island Point Regional Park, including the lighthouse—this area is accessible on foot only

 - all beach foredunes, except on defined vehicle tracks within the Teewah Beach camping area

 - all other areas that are not defined public access tracks, including restricted management access tracks and bushland.